Introduction

 • Business decisions - Some releases need business approval or coordination with marketing.

-• Risk management - Humans can assess context (holidays, major events) that automation can’t.
+• Risk management - Humans can assess context (holidays, significant events) that automation can’t.

 • Compliance - Some industries require manual approval for production changes.